subsoap/Defold-Appmanifests/README.md

 ![game project app manifest](docs/app_manifest_game_project2.png?raw=true "game.project screenshot")

-Then you can build or bundle and a copy of the engine will be produced with the inclusions / exclusions listed in your appmanifest.
+Then you can build or bundle and a version of the engine will be produced with the inclusions / exclusions listed in your appmanifest.

 # Included Appmanifests